Best Toys & Enrichment for Rex Rabbit

 Physical Exercise Recommendations for Rex Rabbit

 Physical activity for Rex Rabbit should reflect their moderate exercise needs and Medium (7.5-10.5 lbs) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Rex Rabbit, effective exercise includes supervised play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Watch for heavy breathing, slowing, reluctance to continue, and lying down during activity.
 Rex Rabbit small animals with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Rex Rabbit small animals need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Rex Rabbit benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Rex Rabbit